 Last important note…

-If you have any questions about exposure bracketing, let us know in the comments.
+If you have any questions about using AEB camera settings, let us know in the comments.

-Also, we love good news, so if our photography tips have helped you to understand how to bracket exposures, share that too.
+Also, I love good news, so if my photography exposure tips have helped you to understand bracketing, share that too.